does lying on your stomach help digestion?

 If you have a slow metabolism and often struggle to sleep, there are other steps you can take to help digestion before sleeping, including:

-• Get probiotics, take one at night with your evening meal, and take over-the-counter antacids to combat heartburn.
+• Get probiotics.
+Take one with your evening meal, and take over-the-counter antacids for heartburn.

-• Relax before bed to minimize your cortisol levels.
-Consider meditation, and avoid anything stimulating – especially screens and social media – for an hour before bed.
+• Relax before bed to minimize cortisol levels.
+Consider meditation, and avoid anything stimulating, especially screens and social media, an hour before bed.

-• Skip that alcoholic nightcap, giving your stomach time to process the acidic nature of alcohol before getting into bed.
+• Skip that alcoholic nightcap, giving the stomach time to process the acid in alcohol before bed.

-After eating, reduce your body temperature by taking a shower or cooling your feet in a water bowl.
-This will make it likelier that your body is ready to digest while you sleep, reducing the risk of insomnia caused by stomach bloat or indigestion.
+After eating, reduce your body temperature after showering.
+This will make it likelier that your body is ready to digest while you sleep, reducing the risk of insomnia caused by stomach bloating or indigestion.

-Whichever position you choose to sleep in, you’ll need to manage your diet to enjoy a peaceful, restful night.
-You can bolster this likelihood by allowing yourself time to digest and lying on your side to the left.
+Whichever position you choose to sleep in, you must control your diet to enjoy a peaceful, restful night.
+Also, allow yourself time to digest food and lie on your left.